ClementTsang/bottom/README.md

 Note that bottom is:

 - Built on the stable version of Rust
-- Officially tested and released for only `x86_64` (and `i686` for Windows)
+- Officially tested and released for only `x86_64` (and `i686` for Windows and Linux)
 - Developed mainly for macOS, Windows, and Linux

 Anything outside of this (i.e: ARM builds, building on Nightly, building on another OS) is currently not guaranteed, even if it does happen to work.
-For example, ARM is compiled on the CI pipeline and release builds will be provided, but not all features may work (such as R/s and W/s for disks).
+For example, ARM is compiled on the CI pipeline and release builds will be provided, but not all features may necessarily work.

 ### Manually